5undel/Rock-paper-Scissor/README.md

 # Rock Paper Scissor
 This website has been created for those looking to play the timeless classic game of rock, paper, scissors.
 The game is a pure game of chance and is easy to grasp.
-For those who need further information rules are provided in the index page.
+For those who need further information rules are provided on the index page.

 # UX
  - As a first-time user on the page, I want to be able to easily play the game.